alphagov/notifications-paas-autoscaler/README.md

 ```

 The Autoscaler will scale the specified apps to the number of instances equal to `SCHEDULED_SCALE_FACTOR` * `max_instance_count`
-unless some other metric requires the instance to scale to a higher number (e.g. a large scheduled job)
+unless some other metric requires the instance to scale to a higher number (e.g. a large scheduled job).

 ## Debugging